Alcibiades-Capital/valorem-website/site/_docs/2022-04-13-valorem-options-litepaper.md

 #### Token address space

-The ERC-1155 standard has a 256-bit address space for sub-tokens.
+The ERC-1155 standard has a 256-bit address space for [subtokens]({% link _docs/2022-03-28-smart-contracts-overview.md %}#tokentype).
 Valorem uses the upper 160 bits for fungible option token types, keyed on `uint160 optionKey`, and the lower 96 bits for non-fungible claim tokens within each option type, keyed on an auto-incrementing `uint96 claimKey`